JHSHernandez-ZBH/dcwdndg/README.txt

-Requirements for Approval of
+                  Requirements and Suggestions for Approval of Implementations by Zeptu Bibiltu Hothesetine
-Implementations
-by the DCWDNDG Foundation
+                        a solid member of the GulfOfMexico Foundation